Graham Straus

 About Me

-I am a PhD candidate in the department of Political Science and an MS student in Statistics at the University of California, Los Angeles.
+I am a PhD candidate in the department of Political Science and MS student in Statistics at the University of California, Los Angeles.
 My research interests are within voting behavior.
 Specifically, I work on administrative voting data, causal inference, local politics, and elections.
-In my dissertation project I am studying how salary changes affect voting behavior when we hold the individual fixed.
+In my dissertation project and job market paper I am studying how salary changes affect voting behavior when we hold the individual fixed.
 Recent projects include studying the occupational history of city councilmembers and studying persuasive public health messaging during the pandemic.
 I set up and manage the UCLA national voter file.
 It is hosted on Redivis where UCLA affiliated students and professors can access it.

 Research